emmy-codes/coscalendar/README.md

 - - -

-## Credits

 ### Code Used

-Tailwind UI Components (Bootstrap replacement) Calendar - I had several mob sessions with an experienced developer who had fairly recently made a calendar for their own app and helped me to fulfil much of the base functionality (first commit of Calendar) from there on the changes were my own
+* Tailwind UI Components (Bootstrap replacement)
+* Calendar - I had several mob sessions with an experienced developer who had fairly recently made a calendar for their own app and helped me to fulfil much of the base functionality (first commit of Calendar) from there on the changes were my own

 ### Content